Growing Zones: 5-8 outdoors(hardy down to -10℉)

 Planting & Care

-Watering: Keep the soil for your hazelnut tree moist, not over saturated.
-Feel your soil every few days, once it feels like it’s close to drying out give your tree a slow drink of water by holding a hose to its base and counting to 30 seconds.
+2. Watering: Feel your soil every few days.
+Once it feels like it’s close to drying out about 3 inches down, give your tree a slow drink of water by holding a hose to its base and counting to 30 seconds.

-Fertilizer: Hazelnut trees don’t require fertilizer often.
-We suggest waiting two to three years before fertilizing them.
-To give your tree a boost for healthy growth in the summer feed it some well-balanced organic fertilizer like formula 10-10-10 in the late winter or early spring.
+3. Fertilizing: We suggest waiting two to three years before fertilizing.
+To give your tree a boost, feed with well-balanced organic fertilizer, like formula 10-10-10, in the late winter or early spring.

 Most items ship the next business day unless otherwise noted